quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH CAROLINA/1552 UNION RD, STE C, GASTONIA, NC, 28054-5523/1552 UNION RD, STE C, GASTONIA, NC, 28054-5523.md

 
 Share
 Response from the owner 3 years ago
 Jamie, thanks for your positive feedback!
-We’re so glad you had a great experience with Nancy.
-We’re thrilled that you chose C&F Mortgage to assist you in financing your home.
+We're so glad you had a great experience with Nancy.
+We're thrilled that you chose C&F Mortgage to assist you in financing your home.
 We will be sure to pass your kind words along to Nancy!

 Elizabeth Nix